-Material Uncertainty related to going concern
+Material Uncertainty Related to Going Concern

-Without modifying our opinion, we draw attention to Note 1(aa) in the financial report, which indicated that the consolidated entity incurred a net loss after tax of \$1,774,921 during the year ended 30 June 2018 (2017: loss of \$1,651,288).
+We draw attention to Note 1(aa) in the financial report, which indicated that the consolidated entity incurred a net loss after tax of \$1,225,767 during the year ended 30 June 2019 (2018: loss of \$1,774,921).
 The consolidated entity will be reliant on future capital raisings to continue as a going concern.
 This, along with other matters as set forth in Note 1(aa), indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Our opinion is not modified in respect of this matter.